conan-io/docs/reference/conanfile/methods.rst

   when running the :command:`conan install` command it will be relative to the current working directory.

-- **self.folders.imports** (Defaulted to ""): Specifies a subfolder where to write the files copied when using the ``imports(self)`` method in a ``conanfile.py``.
-In the cache, when running the :command:`conan create`, this subfolder will be relative to the root build folder and when running the :command:`conan imports` command it will be relative to the current working directory.

 - **self.folders.root** (Defaulted to None): Specifies a parent directory where the sources, generators, etc., are located specifically when the ``conanfile.py`` is located in a separated subdirectory.